WMG: The Faculty

 - This actually fits in for the mythos of The Cabin in the Woods in that there are five main characters who each fit a "part" in the human sacrifice, but part of the failure of the sacrifice in this movie is that Controllers mis-classify each of the sacrifices as they ultimately end up doing in Cabin in the Woods as well.
 Just look at each of the main characters:

-- Delilah: She is the Whore in the sacrificial ritual.
-According to the ritual the Whore must be sacrificed first, and Delilah is the first of the main characters who becomes infected.
+- Delilah is the Whore in the sacrificial ritual.
+According to the ritual, the Whore must be sacrificed first, and Delilah is the first of the main characters to become infected.
 She also dumped Stan for a completely superficial reason (head cheerleaders date football captains, not "academic wannabes"), further cementing her place in this role.
 But she is also very academically-minded herself, serving on the school newspaper as well as the cheer squad, and so she doesn't really fit this role very well.

-- Casey: He's obviously the Scholar, but he does fit into this role.
+- Casey is obviously the Scholar.
 He discovers the parasite and makes most of the logical deductions in the movie, and he's also mercilessly teased.
-But he also doesn't fit into the role as he almost becomes the last survivor of the five instead of Stokely, the Virgin.
+But he also becomes the last survivor of the five instead of Stokely, the Virgin.

-- Zeke: He is the Fool because he's repeated the 12th grade multiple times and appears to be lazy loner.
-However, he doesn't fit this role because he's actually quite intellent (after all, he created his own version of cocaine) and he uses this supply to sniff out who is infected and who isn't.
+- Zeke is the Fool, a lazy loner who's repeated the 12th grade at least once.
+However, he's actually quite intelligent (after all, he created and sells his own methamphetamine-esque drug), and he uses this supply to sniff out who is infected and who isn't.

-- Stokely: She's meant to be the Virgin, though it's not known whether or not she's a virgin, though the fact that she pretends to be a lesbian to avoid attention implies that she is, and she proves to be very resilient over the course of the movie.
-Furthermore, the "Queen" of the parasites never actually goes out of her way to infect Stokely (emphasizing the point that the Virgin must be the Final Girl) and the "Queen" facilitates many instances to bring psychological pain to Stokely (such as Stan blatantly showing the fact that he's infected to Stokely).
-The "Queen" also goes out of her way to befriend Stokely, possibly as a way to set up The Reveal for later on as a way to bring more suffering to Stokely.
-But Stokes proves to be very strong and a resilient person, and doesn't actually become that close of a friend to the "Queen", and winds up getting infected anyway (leaving Casey as the Final Boy), cementing the failure of this sacrifice.
+- Stokely is meant to be the Virgin.
+It's not known whether or not she's a virgin, though the fact that she pretends to be a lesbian to avoid attention implies that she is, and she proves to be very resilient over the course of the movie.
+Furthermore, the "Queen" of the parasites never actually goes out of her way to infect Stokely (emphasizing the point that the Virgin must be the Final Girl), instead going out of her way to befriend her, possibly as a way to set up The Reveal for later on and facilitate another instance of psychological pain for Stokely (like Stan blatantly showing her the fact that he's infected).
+However, Stokely doesn't actually become that close of a friend to the "Queen", and winds up getting infected anyway (leaving Casey as the Final Boy), cementing the failure of this sacrifice.